(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Never take enzymes on an empty stomach.

-• Don’t take pancreatic enzyme supplements with a hot drink or when you’re drinking clear liquids without food.
+• Don’t take pancreatic enzyme supplements with a hot drink or while drinking clear liquids without food.

 • Don’t chew or crush pancreatic enzyme supplements—swallow them whole.

-• Don’t take enzymes if you eat a very small portion of food, like a small quantity of fruits and vegetables or a single piece of candy.
+• Don’t take enzymes if only a very small portion of food is consumed, like a small quantity of fruits and vegetables or a single piece of candy.

-• Follow your doctor's instructions for increasing your dose whenever you eat a large or high-fat meal.
+• Follow the doctor's instructions for increasing the dose whenever the patient eats a large or high-fat meal.

 • Take pancreatic enzyme supplements with every meal or snack.
-Otherwise, your symptoms may return or worsen.
+Otherwise, symptoms may return or worsen.

-• Keep a log of what you ate, the enzyme dose you took, and whether it helped with symptoms.
-This can be helpful information for determining what works best for you.
+• Keep a log of what the patient ate, the enzyme dose he or she took, and whether it helped with symptoms.
+This can be helpful information for determining what works best.

 Common potential side effects of pancreatic enzyme supplements may include: